wee-slack/wee-slack/docs/Options.md

 **Default:** `false`

-**Description:** Automatically open threads when mentioned or inresponse to own messages.
+**Description:** Automatically open threads when mentioned or in response to own messages.

 ### background_load_all_history